 Here’s a few outdoor parks and spaces that you'll find on the Hull Trains route.
-Don’t miss our brand-new Duo and Family ticket web only offers, save 33% on your rail travel when you book direct with Hull Trains!
+Don’t miss our brand-new Duo and Family ticket web only offers, save up to 33% on your rail travel when you book direct with Hull Trains!

 1. East Park | Holderness Road, Hull HU8 8JUEast Park is Grade II listed and Hull’s largest outdoor park.
 It originally opened in 1887 in celebration of Queen Victoria’s Golden Jubilee and has since been transformed into a vibrant and modern space for the whole family to enjoy.
 East Park is also home to the Animal Education Centre where you can find a range of domestic, farm and exotic animals.
 This is free to visit but a timeslot must be booked beforehand.